-It's true metaphorically inasmuch as her repairing the tapestry to save her mothers life, made Merida realise in spite of everything how much she cared about her mother and made her want to repair the relationship between them.
+It's true metaphorically inasmuch as Merida repairing the tapestry to save her mother's life made her realise that in spite of everything, she still cared about her mother and desperately wanted to repair the relationship between them.

 Enemy Rising Behind: After Merida realizes the prince from her mother's legend is Mor'du, she then realizes that said bear has appeared behind her.